LordDashMe/php-cryptor/README.md

 use LordDashMe\Cryptor\Cryptor;

-// Initialize the cryptor class and provide the cipher method
+// Initialize the cryptor class and provide the cipher method.
-// that will be using in the process later.
 $cryptor = new Cryptor(
     Cryptor::METHOD_ALIAS_AES256
 );